alan-j-hu/camyll/README.md

 Camyll is a static site generator that I originally wrote for my personal site.

 Camyll is aware of Literate Agda and will invoke the `agda` binary on it.

-Camyll depends on version 2.0 of OMD, which has not yet been published on OPAM, so you will have to pin it from GitHub.